turquoiseseo/tls-admin-widget/readme.txt

-An Admin Widget that uses D3js to visualize the following data:
+An Admin Widget that uses jqPlot to visualize the following data:

 Utilize WordPress built-in Backbone JS Client to manage the following data: